Core Principles and Lifecycle

 3. Operate

 This phase is about continuous improvement and aligning cloud operations with business objectives.
 It involves defining governance policies, tracking KPIs, and automating processes to ensure ongoing cost efficiency and value delivery.
-This operational excellence is key, similar to how Site Reliability Engineering principles ensure system stability and performance.

 The Cultural Shift